uw-datasci/Shifting-Lines-Visualizing-NHL-Role-Crossover/README.md

   <img src="imgs/limitations.jpg" width="600"/>
 </p>

-A major limitation was the **limited stat coverage** available from NHL’s public data.
+One key limitation was the **limited stat coverage** available from the NHL website’s player tracking data.
 This restricts how robust our clustering and similarity analysis can be.

 <p align="center">
   <img src="imgs/limitations1.jpg" width="600"/>
 </p>

-For example:
+Observing this specifically:
-- **Dylan Cozens** was grouped with defenders due to weak offensive stats — not strong defense.
+- **Dylan Cozens** may have been grouped with defenders due to weak offensive stats, not strong defensive stats.
 - He shares similar "statistical weaknesses" with defenders but lacks true defensive indicators.
 - His most similar players (via k-NN) were all forwards, highlighting the flaw in clustering logic.